percona/pbm-docs/docs/features/snapshots.md

 $ pbm backup -t external --list-files
 ```

-PBM opens the `$backupCursor`, stores the backup metadata, prepares the database for file copy and prints the prompt similar to the following:
+PBM opens the `$backupCursor`, prepares the database for file copy, stores the backup metadata both on the storage and adds it to the files to copy, and prints the prompt similar to the following:

 ```{.text .no-copy}
 Ready to copy data from: